All Things Must Pass (Defiance): Plot

 Pilar (Linda Hamilton) visits Rafe (Graham Greene) in prison before she meets Christie (Nicole Muñoz).
-Rafe wants to be sure that Pilar is now fine for the sake of their children and she reassures him that she had never been better.
+Rafe wants to be sure that Pilar is now fine for the sake of their children and she assures him that she has never been better.
 Quentin (Justin Rain) takes Pilar to meet Christie and the two of them reunite.

 Amanda (Julie Benz) and Pottinger (James Murray) have a dinner together and Pottinger tells Amanda that he has a surprise for her.
 He takes her to the place where Stahma and Datak are locked and tells her that he found Kenya's murderers.
-Pottinger leaves her alone with the Tarrs giving her his gun and the chance to revenge.
+Pottinger leaves her alone with the Tarrs giving her his gun and the chance for revenge.
 Stahma confess that she killed Kenya and Amanda is ready to shoot her but she changes her mind and does not do it.
-Amanda gets out of the silo and is mad at Pottinger for thinking that she would do something like that and she tells him that they should find another way to bring Tarrs in justice.
+Amanda gets out of the silo and is mad at Pottinger for thinking that she would do something like that and she tells him that they should find another way to bring the Tarrs to justice.

 After Amanda leaves, Datak agrees to Stahma's rules and she agrees to let him come back home.
 Before going back home, they go to find the three men who betrayed them to Pottinger.
 Using the poison Stahma used to kill Kenya, they kill the three men.

 Nolan finally gets back to Defiance but it is too late for Tommy.
 Berlin (Anna Hopkins) asks Nolan who did this and he tells her that it was Irisa but Irisa is not being herself.
 In the meantime, Irisa proceeds with her plan and by using stones and dirt, she controls the Arks that are in space and leads them to New York.
-She destroys and terraforms the city while Nolan goes and finds Cai, the only person who can stop Irisa.
+She destroys and terraforms the city while Nolan goes to find Cai, the only person who can stop Irisa.